flowx-ai/docs-flowx/release-notes/v3.3.0-may-2023/deployment-guidelines-v3.3.0.md

     "batch.size": 1000,   // the size off the message batch that KC will process.
     "linger.ms": 1,
     "read.timeout.ms": 10000,    //increased to 10000 from the default 3000 due to the flush.synchrounously = true.
-    "flush.synchronously": "true",   // the way of writting to ES.
+    "flush.synchronously": "true",   // the way of writing to ES.
 It must stay "true" for the routr below to work.
     "drop.invalid.message": "true",   //if false - the connector will wait for a configuration that allows to process the message.
 If true - the connector will just drop the invalid message.
-    "behavior.on.null.value": "IGNORE",   //must be IGNORE to avoid blocking the processing on null messages "behavior.on.malformed.documents": "IGNORE",  //must be IGNORE to avoif blocking the processing on invalid JSONs "write.method": "UPSERT",  //UPSERT to create or update the index "type.name": "_doc",
+    "behavior.on.null.value": "IGNORE",   //must be IGNORE to avoid blocking the processing on null messages "behavior.on.malformed.documents": "IGNORE",  //must be IGNORE to avoid blocking the processing on invalid JSONs "write.method": "UPSERT",  //UPSERT to create or update the index "type.name": "_doc",
     "key.converter": "org.apache.kafka.connect.storage.StringConverter",
-    "key.converter.schemas.enable": "false",  //no scehma defined for key in the message "value.converter": "org.apache.kafka.connect.json.JsonConverter",
+    "key.converter.schemas.enable": "false",  //no schema defined for key in the message "value.converter": "org.apache.kafka.connect.json.JsonConverter",
-    "value.converter.schemas.enable": "false",  //no scehma defined for value in the message body "transforms":"routeTS",  //very important the router that helps creating indices dynamically based on timestamp (process instance start date)
+    "value.converter.schemas.enable": "false",  //no schema defined for value in the message body "transforms":"routeTS",  //very important the router that helps creating indices dynamically based on timestamp (process instance start date)
     "transforms.routeTS.type":"org.apache.kafka.connect.transforms.TimestampRouter",
     "transforms.routeTS.topic.format":"process_instance-${timestamp}", //It is important that this value must start with the value defined in process-engine and data-search in config: spring.elasticsearch.index-settings.name The name of the index will start with a prefix ("process_instance-" in this example) and must have the timestamp appended after for dynamically creating indices.
-For backwards compatibility (utilising the data in the existing index), the prefix must be "process_instance-".
+For backwards compatibility (utilizing the data in the existing index), the prefix must be "process_instance-".
 But backwards compatibility isn"t specifically a must here.
     "transforms.routeTS.timestamp.format":"yyyyMMddHHmm" // the timestamp format that
 }
 ```